-Project Topics

-Projects can be in any area of Photonic science and engineering but must also have elements that are suitable for members of the group who are electrical and/or computer engineers.
-Projects are subject to the instructor's approval.
+- Project Topics Projects can be in any area of Photonic Science and Engineering but must also have elements that are suitable for members of the group who are electrical and/or computer engineers.
+Projects are subject to instructor's approval.
 The instructor may propose some projects, however, it is the student's responsibility to find a suitable project.
-All projects must be physically realized, documented, and demonstrated at the end of the term.

-Project Teams

-Each project will be designed and implemented by a project team or group with a size restricted to only groups of three or four members.
+All projects must be physically realized, documented, and demonstrated by the end of the semester. - Project Teams Each project will be designed and implemented by a project team or group with a size restricted to only groups of three or four members.
 The instructor may assist in the formation of the teams, but you are encouraged to form your own working teams.
 If necessary, the instructor may dictate the group members.
-Photonics students are expected to team with electrical and /or computer engineering students.
+Photonics students are expected to team with electrical and/or computer engineering students.
 A typical team would have one Photonics student, two electrical and one computer engineering student.
-It would be very unusual to have more than two photonics students on a team.
+It would be very unusual to have more than two photonics students on a team. - Expenses The university will not provide project parts beyond what is available in school laboratories.
+The cost of the project may be exclusively yours, exclusively your sponsor's, or may be shared.
+The most common case is that the project is funded by the student group or by a sponsoring group, agency, or corporation.